2mol/loser-hack/README.md

 ## features

-_More synergies!_ Less corporate! **Low effort**!
+Shape the Furure, today! _More synergies!_ Less corporate! **Low effort**!
 More exclamation marks than competing events, proving increased enthusiasm!

 We have